AAU-Edge-Computing-and-Networking/ecn-aau.github.io/_pages/vacancies.md

 ### Applications for PhD and Postdoc positions
 If you are interested in working with us as a PhD student or postdoc, please send an email to one of the [team members]({{ site.baseurl }}/team).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 We especially welcome postdocs with fellowships.
-I'd be happy to support you, also after you apply to our group.
+We'd be happy to support you, also after you apply to our group.
 Take a look at the [Marie Curie Fellowship](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) opportunities.
 In many countries, there are also fellowships available for outdoing postdocs.**

-### Master projects for Leiden University students
+### Master projects for AAU students
 If you are a Master student at AAU looking for a Master project, contact any of the group members per email or stop by our office.

 ### Bsc / Master students from elsewhere